by Alan Wilson

 Selfishness and Seriousness

 I suppose it all started when I married, for the first time, late in life.
-We had our first-born 38 years ago — Toby — an amazing life changing experience.
-I was serious about things then and I wanted to be the best Dad ever.
+We had our first-born over 40 years ago, a beautiful boy, probably what most Dads would want, someone they could help become a better man than themselves.
+An amazing life changing experience; I was serious about things then and I wanted to be the best Dad ever.

 I really enjoyed getting up in the middle of the night (occasionally) to feed him and change him.
 What a fantastic bonding experience that was.
 To think that I had contributed to this wonderful small person had a monumental impact on me.
-A couple of years later we had the fabulous Holly.
+A couple of years later we had the fabulous sister, a complete family.
 I can remember, deep inside, being terrified because I loved them so much and I couldn’t imagine what I would do if anything happened to them.

 Stresses, Strains and Second Chances